 Go back to your project

-Create issues to represent your asset types by selecting the issue type “Asset type” as follows
+Create work items to represent your asset types by selecting the work type “Asset type” as follows

 For the purpose of this tutorial, the following asset types are used: